amphoradata/python-sdk/src/sdk/docs/AccountApi.md

 # **membership_get_memberships**
 > CollectionResponseOfMembership membership_get_memberships(id=id)

-Returns a list of invoices as items.
+Returns a collection of members of an organisational account.

 ### Example